Louis Henry Davies: Chief Justice of Canada

 Conservative Prime Minister Robert Borden appointed Davies the Chief Justice of Canada, despite Davies being a lifelong Liberal.

 On October 21, 1918, Chief Justice Charles Fitzpatrick unexpectedly resigned at age 66, citing declining health, and was appointed Lieutenant Governor of Quebec.

 On October 23, 1918, Prime Minister Borden appointed Davies as the sixth Chief Justice of Canada.
 Davies, the senior puisne justice with 17 years on the bench, was in poor health at age 73 years, 172 days.
 Two months earlier, he had sent Borden two telegrams expressing interest in the position, citing his credentials, and promising to resign in three years after reaching 20 years of service.
 Cabinet approved his appointment by a narrow majority.
 Although it was publicly expected that Lyman Duff or Francis Alexander Anglin would be chosen, Snell and Vaughan note there is little evidence that the government seriously considered other candidates.

+Davies was appointed to the Judicial Committee of the Privy Council where he heard three appeals but did not write any reported opinions.

 In its final year, the Davies Court struggled to maintain quorum.
 Justice Idington, then 83, no longer had the mind capable of functioning at the same capacity.
 Justice Malouin fell ill and resigned soon after the appointment of the new Chief Justice.
 On May 1, 1924, Chief Justice Louis Henry Davies died at age 78.
 He had planned to retire in 1921 but stayed on due to a dispute over the value of his pension.
 By late 1923, his health had declined to the point that he could no longer perform his duties.
 Prime Minister Mackenzie King privately accused him of remaining in office too long.
 On September 16, 1924, Francis Alexander Anglin was appointed as the seventh Chief Justice of Canada.

 Snell and Vaughan describe the appointment of Davies as a weak choice for Chief Justice, as he was elderly, had not distinguished himself on the Court, and lacked demonstrated leadership ability.